 Note that you cannot boost your spouse’s super by splitting any of your after-tax super contributions, other than those for which you’ve claimed a tax deduction.

 The strategy works by asking your super fund to transfer up to 85% of your concessional contributions into your spouse’s super account.
-Your spouse must be either aged less than their preservation age, regardless of whether they are working or not, or aged between their preservation age and 65, and not yet retired.
+Your spouse must be either under their preservation age, regardless of whether they are working or not, or aged between their preservation age and 65, and not yet retired.

 If you want to take advantage of this strategy, your super contributions can only be split in the financial year immediately after the year in which the contributions were made.
 However, you can apply to split them in the same financial year as the contributions were made, if your entire benefit is being withdrawn before the end of the financial year as a rollover, transfer, lump sum or a combination of these.